anon998/simple-proxy-for-tavern/README.md

 If you want to always keep the example messages of the character in the prompt, you have to edit _keepExampleMessagesInPrompt_ in conf.mjs while also enabling the option in the Tavern UI.

 The last prompt is saved as **prompt.txt**.
 You can use it to check that everything is okay with the way the prompt is generated.

-Streaming works for ooba and koboldcpp.
-Kobold doesn't support streaming or stopping strings.

 Ooba needs to be started with --extensions api and the streaming API was added Apr 23, 2023.